-The Social Effects of Birth Control
+The Social Impact of Contraceptives

 For most of human history, women have shouldered the burden of the possibility of pregnancy whenever a man required sexual satisfaction.
 However, with the advent of the modern age, we have developed contraceptives—which are devices or drugs that prevent pregnancy.
 These contraceptives now allow women to decide whether they wish to become pregnant, giving them previously unprecedented freedom of choice.
 In this present age, women are becoming increasingly able to decide what happens to their own bodies.
 Because of this, they are gradually achieving social parity with men, which they have so ardently fought for.

 The history of contraceptives can be traced back to antiquity, with the introduction of the pessary, one of the most well-known contraceptives of ancient times.
 However, after the fall of the Roman Empire, the use of contraceptives mostly died off.
 During the Renaissance, contraceptives again became widely used when France was hit with an epidemic of syphilis—a sexually transmitted infection.
 As a response to syphilis, early versions of the modern-day condom were invented, helping to prevent the contraction of the disease and allowing those engaging in sexual activity to remain safe.

 The Use of the Condom

 By the mid-1800s, condom use was widespread.
 However, feminist movements during the era were highly anti-condom because condoms were seen as a male-controlled method of contraception.
 Many people still see condoms that way, noting that men can willingly take the condom off during sex or neglect the use of one entirely, with the excuse that condoms reduce sensation for men.
 Despite this, it was the contraceptive of choice until the approval of birth control pills by the U.S Food and Drug Administration (FDA) in 1960.